 How to assess potential to teach: Data Insights report provides new evidence

 Recruiting and retaining excellent teachers remains a pressing policy issue in education systems worldwide.
 According to UNESCO estimates, 68.8 million teachers will need to be recruited globally to meet Sustainable Development Goal 4.
 However, simply recruiting more teachers will not be enough to meet this challenge: we need to recruit high-quality teachers who provide high-quality lessons to improve learner outcomes – and who will remain in the teaching profession.
 The high number of teachers who leave teaching early in their careers means that there is a crisis in teacher retention, and high staff turnover constitutes a major drain on the resources available to develop a strong education system.
 As part of our commitment to research and development, we have invested in the review of our Future Teaching Scholars Assessment Centres.
-Our new Data Insights report examines the Assessment Centres' validity and reliability, and correlations between candidates’ performance in different aspects of the initial assessment and later classroom performance.
+Our Data Insights reports examine the Assessment Centres' validity and reliability, and correlations between candidates’ performance in different aspects of the initial assessment and later classroom performance.

 As part of the recruitment and selection process for the Department of Education’s Future Teaching Scholars (FTS) programme, which seeks to recruit high-quality maths and physics teachers in England, Education Development Trust designed and implemented an education assessment centre.
 This is a common tool in recruitment in the UK, but there is a lack of studies on their use, validity and reliability in education.